Hospital Floor Staff

 With her experience, Cherish can help out wherever needed, from organizing reception to helping with dentals, x-rays, and lab work.

 Cherish has 2 children, Bryce and Caden; 2 dogs, Dharma and Razor; 1 cat, Pita; and 1 horse, Moxley.
 She loves being outside working in the yard, riding Moxley, going mudding, 4-wheeling, and, most of all, playing with her girls.

 She loves her job because it is a great way to interact with other people and provide good customer service.
 Lorena talks to clients by phone, sets up appointments, files documents, assists the doctors when needed, and makes sure the clients are always happy.

 Lorena’s entire family is in Bolivia, but here in America it’s just she and her daughter, Geraldine.
 They also have a pet parakeet named Polly who was a rescue.
-Lorena’s daughter is working on graduating from Christopher Newport University and pursuing a career in computer engineering.
+Lorena’s daughter is working on graduating from Christopher Newport University and pursuing a career in Business Information Science.
 Polly, on the other hand, enjoys honey treats.
 Lorena’s biggest goal is getting her daughter through college, and for herself – well, she hopes to achieve more opportunities to grow professionally in this career.